Consumer price index by country: India

-which forms an integral part of salary of a Government Employee.Base year to calculate CPI is 2012=100.
+which forms an integral part of salary of a Government Employee.
+Base year to calculate CPI is 2012=100.

-Indonesia

-Indeks Harga Konsumen (IHK) is calculated and published by Badan Pusat Statistik (BPS).

-Iran

-Iran's CPI is calculated by the Central Bank of Iran.

-Ireland

-Ireland's CPI is published by the Central Statistics Office Ireland.

 Israel

 Israeli's Central Bureau of Statistics publishes a series of consumer and other (manufacturing, agricultural, housing, etc.) price indices every month.
 Both current and historical data are available on their web site, which also includes a convenient calculator that allows visitors to enter starting and ending dates and retrieve the monthly data in HTML or Microsoft Excel spreadsheet format.

-Italy

-Italy's CPI is published by the Istat, the Italian national statistical institute.